realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER
 - Press ENTER to toggle the alarm on and off, hold ENTER to proceed
 - Then enter the hour and minutes.
 This works as described above.
 - The menu is left automatically after entering the minute.
-"SAVE" is displayed briefly.
+"SAVING" is displayed briefly.

 Under normal operation (ie outside of the menu), holding "1" enables the alarm, holding "2" disables it.